capt-morgun/wing/README.md

 # Wing

 A lightweight window manager for macOS.
-Snap windows to precise positions, switch between open windows across all Spaces with a hold-and-release hotkey, and move any window to another Desktop — all with keyboard shortcuts.
+Snap windows to precise positions, switch between open windows across all Spaces, fix text typed in the wrong keyboard layout, and move any window to another Desktop — all with keyboard shortcuts.

 <img src="assets/screenshot.png" width="320"/>